 The master's degree in Counseling offers individuals the opportunity to earn a degree with concentrations available in Clinical Mental Health Counseling, School Counseling, Substance Abuse Counseling, Substance Abuse Counseling and Education, and Applied Behavior Analysis.
-The Clinical Mental Health Counseling concentration is offered on-campus, at several regional campuses, and online with field experiences and a residential institute.
-The School Counseling concentration is offered on-campus and periodically at regional campuses.
+The Clinical Mental Health Counseling concentration is offered on-campus, at several regional campuses, and online with required field experiences and a required residential institute.
+The School Counseling concentration is offered online with two required residential institutes and required field experiences.
 The Substance Abuse Counseling/Education and Applied Behavior Analysis concentrations are offered online.